-DO280: Red Hat OpenShift Administration I - Building a cluster
+DO280: Red Hat OpenShift Administration II: Operating a Production Kubernetes Cluster

 Create, configure, manage, and troubleshoot OpenShift clusters.
 Red Hat OpenShift Administration I (DO280) teaches you how to install and administer the Red Hat® OpenShift® Container Platform .
 This hands-on, lab-based course shows you how to install, configure, and manage OpenShift clusters and deploy sample applications to further understand how developers will use the platform.

 This course is based on Red Hat® Enterprise Linux® 7.5 and Openshift Container Platform 4.2.

 OpenShift is a containerized application platform that allows enterprises to manage container deployments and scale their applications using Kubernetes.
 OpenShift provides predefined application environments and builds upon Kubernetes to provide support for DevOps principles such as reduced time to market, infrastructure-as-code, continuous integration (CI), and continuous delivery (CD).